 Administrators are key to the security of your Office 365 software.
 They will have access to the admin center, allowing them to make decisions on who can access what functions.
 As such, take care to select admins who are likely to be with your business for a long time.
-Not only will this allow them to build experience, but it will minimize the amount of people coming in and out of these privileges via turnover.
+Not only will this allow them to build experience, but it will minimize the number of people coming in and out of these privileges via turnover.

 2. Empower Admins

 Your admins will be the security touchpoint throughout your organization.
-Ensure privileges that can result in security vulnerabilities are reserved for them, and make sure that they are aware of any security concerns.
+Ensure privileges that can result in security vulnerabilities are reserved for them and make sure that they are aware of any security concerns.

 Your admins should be familiar with the security functions of Office 365 and should have a firm understanding of cybersecurity.